AlexWaygood/typeshed-stats/examples/example.md

 These stubs are currently uploaded to PyPI.

-### Stubtest settings in CI: *error on missing stub*
+### Stubtest settings in CI: *skipped*

-Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

-In CI, stubtest is run on `linux` only.
+Stubtest is skipped in typeshed's CI for this package.

 Typeshed currently has 47 unique allowlist entries for `gdb` when running stubtest in CI.